-After you have recycled and reduced as much waste as you can, we will collect the rest of your waste for landfill.
+After you have recycled and reduced as much waste as you can, we will collect the rest of your waste and send it to an energy from waste facility where it is burnt to generate electricity.

 Find out your refuse collection dates

-Then select your address from the dropdown list and click "Lookup".
+- Select your address from the dropdown list

 Please let us know if you are having issues with the schedule.